dbourguignon/pivotal2github/README.md

 3. Import all user stories from PivotalTracker to csv file
 4. For importing tickets from csv to repo, run: `ruby import_octokit.rb your-issues.csv` and follow prompts

+Auth note: if you have 2FA (or find this convenient), rename `login-example.yaml` to `login.yaml` and use your own values.
+The personal access token should only require repo access.

 I haven't looked at the delete_labels script yet, it could probably use some work.

 Original thanks for making these scripts to @robotarmy and his gist: https://gist.github.com/2257596